mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

     - the learning rate should be adjusted proportional to the number of queries N per batch
     - linear scaling rule needs to be applied corresponding to N rather than K
   - SiMo: cancel the memory bank as rely on a few negative samples per batch.
 Instead, use the momentum encoder to extract both positive and negative key embeddings from the current batch.

+1. Sordoni, Alessandro, Nouha Dziri, Hannes Schulz, Geoff Gordon, Philip Bachman, and Remi Tachet Des Combes.
+"Decomposed Mutual Information Estimation for Contrastive Representation Learning."
+In International Conference on Machine Learning, pp. 9859-9869.
+PMLR, 2021.

+1. Yang, Mouxing, Yunfan Li, Zhenyu Huang, Zitao Liu, Peng Hu, and Xi Peng.
+"Partially view-aligned representation learning with noise-robust contrastive loss."
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 1134-1143.
+2021.
+  - Partially view alignment Problem (PVP)???
+  - Objective: aligning data and learning representation (why it is important??)
+  - TP: Propose noise robust Contrastive loss to eliminate False negative {related to learning with noisy labels, any evidence on this?}
+  - New definition of noisy labels (why, is it valid?) [false negative pair as noisy label! ]
+  - Experiment: 10 SOTA classification and clustering tasks!
+  - Two assumption on Data: Completeness (contains all views [partially data-missing problem]) and Consistency (no false negative/positive [partial view alignment problem]) of views.
+  - Proposed modified distance loss for the negative pairs.

 # Semi-Supervised